-For the health and safety of other visitors and our staff, please do not visit the NFSA if you are required to be in quarantine or to self-isolate
+For the health and safety of other visitors and staff, please do not visit if you are required to be in quarantine or to self-isolate.

-Please visit our website for further details, including our safety measures and COVID-safe plan.
+Please visit the website for further details, including their safety measures and COVID-safe plan.

 MembershipAustralian Museums and Galleries Association Regional Tourist/Tourism Association/Organisation Visitor Information Centre